vitringr/vault/nodes/Vector.md

 ## Scaling

-Vectors can be multiplied by scalars, meaning that every component is multiplied by the scalar.
+Vectors can be scaled by multiplying all of their components by a [[Scalar]] value:

 `s * <x, y> = <sx, sy>`